daustria/GrassRenderer/README.md

 For each blade of grass, we modify $v1, v2$ in an analytic way that simulates physical forces on the blade.
 This is done in the compute shader `forces.compute`.
 Each force is represented as a three dimensional vector, and we sum them to obtain the total force.

-The force applied to the blade on the previous frame is saved as a 4 dimensional vector in a 2D image.
+The force applied to the blade on the previous frame is then saved as a 4-dimensional vector in a 2D image.
 We take this into account when computing the force for the new frame.

 There are some other technical details for how we compute the grass, which can be found in the paper, but long story short we add the total force to $v_2$ and then apply some post processing for correcting things like position and grass length.